kfran127/os-ticket-prereqs/README.md

   <img width="1440" alt="Screenshot 2024-10-01 at 3 21 52 AM" src="https://github.com/user-attachments/assets/1f960e8a-5f95-4316-ab93-229d8688230f">
 </p>

 <p><strong>Configure IIS and Install osTicket Step 6</strong>: I opened IIS as an administrator by searching for "IIS Manager" and selecting "Run as Administrator."
 I then registered PHP in IIS by navigating to "PHP Manager" and setting the path to "C:\PHP\php-cgi.exe".
 Once PHP was registered, I reloaded IIS by stopping and starting the server through IIS Manager.</p>

 <p>After that, I installed osTicket v1.15.8.
 I went to the "osTicket-Installation-Files" folder on my desktop, unzipped "osTicket-v1.15.8.zip," and copied the "upload" folder into "C:\inetpub\wwwroot."
 I renamed the "upload" folder to "osTicket."
 After renaming, I reloaded IIS again by stopping and starting the server.</p>

 <p>Next, I accessed osTicket by going to IIS Manager, navigating to "Sites" -> "Default Website" -> "osTicket", and clicking "Browse *:80" on the right-hand side.
 This opened osTicket in my browser.
 When certain PHP extensions were not enabled, I returned to IIS Manager, navigated to "Sites" -> "Default Website" -> "osTicket", double-clicked "PHP Manager", and then clicked "Enable or disable an extension."
 I enabled the following extensions: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
 After enabling these extensions, I refreshed the osTicket site in my browser.</p>

-<p>After that, I renamed the configuration file.
-I navigated to "C:\inetpub\wwwroot\osTicket\include", and renamed "ost-sampleconfig.php" to "ost-config.php".
-I set permissions for the "ost-config.php" file by disabling inheritance.
-I right-clicked the file, selected "Properties", went to the "Security" tab, clicked "Advanced", then selected "Disable inheritance" and removed all inherited permissions.
-I added new permissions by assigning "Everyone" full control over the file.</p>

 <p align="center">
   <img width="1440" alt="Screenshot 2024-10-01 at 3 46 25 AM" src="https://github.com/user-attachments/assets/d922b822-5f05-4a56-9ea1-c00bc150181d">